 More and more people are turning to outside care when it comes to their elders.
 If you and your family decide that it is time to obtain nursing assistance for loved ones, whether at home or in a nursing home, you should be prepared to pay the cost.
 In the State of New York a nursing home can cost more than $14,000 a month.
 At this rate, you can quickly drain all your loved one’s life savings, as well as your own.

 Most people do not have insurance that covers this expense.
-It takes an attorney who knows how to strategically protect your assets and qualify for Medicaid benefits to cover the cost of long term care.
+It takes a Hudson Valley elder law attorney who knows how to strategically protect your assets and qualify for Medicaid benefits to cover the cost of long term care.
 Call the nursing home planning attorneys at Stenger, Roberts, Davis & Diamond, LLP to find out how we can help you and your family as they face long term care.

 “It is never too late.
 There are many things we utilize to protect assets even if you or your parents are already in a nursing home.
 However, the sooner you begin to plan, the better.
 You can be protected at the current time but should be aware of the five-year look-back rule,” says Partner Steve Diamond.

 From wills and trusts, to powers of attorney and health care directives, an estate plan can help to ensure that your wishes are followed and your rights are protected.
 It can also protect you from excessive taxes, maximizing what you leave behind to your loved ones.

 We all have an estate (things that belong to us that have value).
 Have you thought about what will happen to these things down the road?
 If you haven’t started thinking about this, the estate planning attorneys at SRDD Law can help.

 When it comes to planning for the future, consider the following things: your possessions, the people in your life, and decision-making capacity.
 There are many questions that need to be considered to ensure that these three things will be taken care of when you cannot be here to take care of them.